 \emph{We note that, while many personalized FL algorithms also produce a global model, it is mainly used to regularize or construct personalized models but not for evaluation in the generic setup.
-In contrast, we learn models to excel in both the setups via a single framework without sacrificing either of them.}
+In contrast, we learn models to excel in both setups via a single framework without sacrificing either of them.}

-A concurrent work \pFedHN~\cite{shamsian2021personalized} also applies hypernetworks~\cite{ha2016hypernetworks} but in a very different way from \FedRoD.
-Specifically, \pFedHN learns a hypernetwork at the server to aggregate clients' model updates and produce their entire models for the next round.
+A recent work \pFedHN~\citep{shamsian2021personalized} also applies hypernetworks~\citep{ha2016hypernetworks} but in a very different way from \FedRoD. \pFedHN learns a hypernetwork at the server to aggregate clients' updates and produce entire models for them for the next round.
 In contrast, we learn the hypernetwork locally to construct the personalized predictors, not the entire models, for fast adaptation to clients.